iamdudeman/re-memory/README.md

 ### Controls

 * WASD - move
-* F - forget where you've been (resets portal destinations)
 * space / mouse click - cycle GUI text
 * left / right arrows - cycle GUI text

 ### Gameplay hints

-The blue circle asset is a Lapis Lazuli gemstone that will create a portal to a new location.
-If you're ever stuck you can always  "forget where you've been" by pressing "F" which will reset all portal destinations so you can explore new areas without having to find a new Lapis.
+The blue circle asset is a Lapis Lazuli gemstone that will permanently increase one of your stats as you remember skills you thought you'd lost!
-Don't give up!
-If a "creeper" or "spooker" try to take your memories you just have to keep trying (you'll return to the start of the game with a stat bonus!).
+Portals will always take you to a new room so explore a new room if there isn't anything interesting!

 ### About development